International Admission > Resources > ELA >

 How do I pass from level to level?

 You pass to the next higher level based on your teachers’ evaluations of your work during a term.
 You will receive a "passing" or "non-passing" grade in each of your courses: Writing, Reading, Grammar and Spoken English.

 Sometimes students pass in some classes and not in others—they then have what we call a "split schedule."
 (For instance, two classes in Intermediate, two classes in High Intermediate.)
 Passing courses is independent of progress on the TOEFL test.
-Writing and Grammar are "linked" skills and we generally require students to maintain the same level of Grammar and Writing classes.

 For more information, view ELA Student Handbook.

 Yes, a completion certificate is awarded to those students who pass all four of their classes at the University Bridge level.

 ELA will also issue certficates to document the highest level of study attained at ELA.

 Does ELA have an attendance policy?

 Yes, attendance and participation in our program is required.
 Students who do not maintain their attendance at the 85 percent level are administratively dropped from the program.
 Active participation in all courses is expected and students must maintain satisfactory academic progress as defined in ELA Student Handbook.
 Being dropped is especially serious for students who hold an F-1 visa.